andreazajicova/Affirmationist/README.md

 I started to work with Typescript: strict fun! 🦄

-This is the idea that is eventually going to fill this repo:
+This is the idea that is eventually going to fill this repo.

 The design might change as it progresses 🍁
 (Prototype in Figma)